RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

 1. Run the npm install command for bootstrap and font-awesome

     ```bash
-    npm install --save bootstrap@next font-awesome @ng-bootstrap/ng-bootstrap
+    npm install --save @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/angular-fontawesome @fortawesome/free-regular-svg-icons @ng-bootstrap/ng-bootstrap
     ```

     * This will install ng-bootstrap along with bootstrap and font-awesome.
 Bootstrap is still required for ng-bootstrap to work.

 Before we can use ng-bootstrap we need to add it to the AppModule